Maniek13/ToDo-ListApp/README.md

 Application preview in App folder

 v0.3
-The application allows you to edit available orders and create notification about task.
+The application allows to you to create reminder which be show like a Windows dialog.
 If any notification have been missed, they will appear you at application startup.

 Main window